-Document Title: Chief Executive's Report

-Report Author(s): SMG for Peter Bradley

-Lead Director: Chief Executive Officer

-Contact Details:

-Why is this coming to the Trust Board?
-For information and noting

-This paper has been previously presented to: Strategy Review and Planning Committee Senior Management Group Quality Committee Audit Committee Clinical Quality Safety and Effectiveness Group Risk Compliance and Assurance Group Other

-Recommendation for the Trust To note the report

-Board:

-- Heads of Terms for the A&E contract for 2011/2012 have been signed final details being worked through - NHS Pathways will be introduced for telephone triage and advice in early 2012 - Work continues with NHS London around introducing 111 for London - Recent strong category A performance will see delivery of 75% for the year despite demand increase of 7.2%.
-Cat B performance remains challenged whilst the Trust delivers Cat A - February saw a reduction in overtime hours of 22% compared to last year - Further progress has been made in reducing handover and turnaround times - Extended approval process and lead-in time mean there is a risk of delays in procurement of the Mercedes ambulances - End of year workforce numbers are on track to show year end vacancies of 120 - Absence levels are reported as 5.2% against a plan of 4.5% - 33 LAS Student Paramedics have now qualified with 371 due to qualify in 2011/12 - Full implementation of CRM will be deferred till August to allow introduction of Cat B changes and CommandPoint. - 2010 NHS Staff Survey results have been published presentation to follow - The London Assembly's Health and public Services committee held the first of its two public meetings to review how the Service is meeting current and future challenges.
-The next meeting is on 6 April - Ops Director leading work to prepare for removal of Category B target in April
+Document Title: Chief Executive's Report Report Author(s): SMG for Peter Bradley Lead Director: Chief Executive Officer Contact Details: Why is this coming to the Trust For information and noting Board?
+This paper has been previously Strategy Review and Planning Committee presented to: Senior Management Group Quality Committee Clinical Quality Safety and Effectiveness Group Risk Compliance and Assurance Group Other Recommendation for the Trust To note the report Board: Executive Summary Heads of Terms for the A&E c ontract for 2011/2012 have been signed - final details being worked through NHS Pathways will be introduced NHS Pathways will be introduced for telephone triage and advice in early 2012 Work continues with NHS London around introducing 111 for London Recent strong category A performance will see delivery of 75% for the year despite dema increase of 7.2%.
+Cat B performance remains challenged whilst the Trust delivers Cat A February saw a reduction in overtime hours of 22% compared to last year Further progress has been made in reducing handover and turnaround times Extended approval process ar nd lead-in time mean there is a risk of delays in procurement of the Mercedes ambulances End of year workforce numbers are on track to show year end vacancies of 120 Absence levels are reported a • 33 LAS Student Paramedics have now qualified with 371 due to qualify in 2011/12 Full implementation of CRM will be deferred till August to allow introduction of Cat B changes and CommandPoint.
+2010 NHS Staff Survey results have been published - presentation to follow • The London Assembly's Health and public Services committee held the first of its two public ervice is meeting current and future challenges.
+The next meeting is on 6 April Ops Director leading work to prepare for removal of Category B target in April